PRIOR TO YOUR VISIT

 WHAT TO EXPECT DURING YOUR VISIT

-Sirius Veterinary Orthopedic Center (SVOC) works closely with you, your pet, and your referring veterinarian to help return your four-legged athlete to their peak performance.
+Sirius Veterinary Orthopedic Center (Sirius Vet) works closely with you, your pet, and your referring veterinarian to help return your four-legged athlete to their peak performance.

-Once you arrive, you will be greeted by one of our friendly customer care representatives.
-We will briefly make sure that we have all of the necessary information (client and pet information, medical records, bloodwork, x-rays, etc.) and have you promptly meet with the doctor.
+Upon your arrival to Sirius Vet, please make sure to have your pet on a short leash in order to ensure the control and safety of every pet visiting.
+One of our friendly customer care representatives will briefly make sure that we have all of the necessary information (client and pet information, medical records, bloodwork, x-rays, etc.) and have you promptly meet with the doctor.

 During the visit, your pet will be thoroughly examined, any additional testing will be performed, a treatment plan will be presented, and surgery or follow-up will be scheduled.
 Your total time in the hospital will typically range from 30 to 60 minutes.
 To help us keep your time in the hospital as short as possible, please fill out the Client/Patient Information Form and Patient Medical History Form (see above) prior to your visit, bring any current medications, and help arrange to have previous testing (x-rays, bloodwork, etc.) sent or brought to our facility.
 Our customer care representatives will also be in close contact with your veterinarian to obtain this valuable information.